gurki/journey/DEVLOG.md

 - reverse engineering arc json format
 - use hashes and set diffs to identify and group timeline item entries
 - identify 50m gps accuracy as reasonable cutoff [arc/results/accuracy.txt]()
+- start heroes journey viz with p5js
+- brainstormed options with friends
+    - tactile variant looks and feels great
+    - backlight with static drawn / paper printed path instead of led matrix
+    - printed path on top
+    - no water color if other colors are used
+    - little flags, can connect strings with polaroid pics

 ## 24w23-5